Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Operator-InlineTerrainType.md

 Menu Path : **Operator > Inline > TerrainType**

-The **TerrainType** inline Operator allows you to store an instance of a TerrainType.
-This is one of the Visual Effect Graph's unique [Types](VisualEffectGraphTypeReference.md).
+The **TerrainType** inline Operator allows you to store an instance of a [TerrainType](Type-TerrainType.md).
+This is one of the Visual Effect Graph's advanced [Types](VisualEffectGraphTypeReference.md).
 To modify a value in this inline Operator, either set the value explicitly in the Operator body, or connect it to a compatible output.

 [!include[](Snippets/Operator-InlineIntro.md)]